 Those who excel in a particular field are rare commodities, which is why society admires and rewards them.
 Their exceptional skills and knowledge are highly sought after for both their monetary and intrinsic value.

 The good news is that the formula for achieving mastery is not a complicated one.
 Everyone is capable of following it if they have the tenacity and will.
-Here are five guidelines on how you can apply mastery in your daily life:
+Here are five guidelines on how you can become a master no matter what you tackle in your daily life:

 1. Immerse yourself in something you’re passionate about: The simplest way to attain the natural drive to achieve enduring success is to select a vocation that you are passionate and curious about.
 Your internal motivation will fuel your willingness to rise up to any challenges that you might encounter along the way and also stay fully committed to the process.